 Cosmetic Bonding

 Cosmetic bonding may be used to repair a discolored tooth.
 This simple procedure involves applying a tooth-colored resin to the affected tooth.
-The bonding material is sculpted into the desired shape to hide many teeth imperfections, including discolored teeth.
+The bonding material is sculpted into the desired shape to hide many teeth imperfections like stained teeth.
 Bonding requires no preparation and is among the easiest and least expensive ways to improve your smile.

 Porcelain Restorations